zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 - Now we will launch the container using the image we just pulled.

 Note: With this run command we are mapping the local directory ~/tmp/wallet/ to the directory in the image /opt/oracle/database/wallet.
-This command also maps the port 3050 to your local machine port 3050 which will be used for the node application.
+This command also maps the port 3050 to your local machine port 3050 which will be used for testing node.js application.

 ```
 docker run -it -p 3050:3050 -v ~/tmp/wallet:/opt/oracle/database/wallet phx.ocir.io/oradbclouducm/openworld/atpclient:full /bin/bash